hypervel/hypervel.org/docs/docs/validation.md

     /**
      * Store a new blog post.
      */
-    public function store(Request $request): ViewInterface
+    public function store(Request $request): ResponseInterface
     {
         // Validate and store the blog post...

         $post = /** ... */

-        return view('post.show', ['post' => $post->id]);
+        return to_route('post.show', ['post' => $post->id]);
     }
 }
 ```

 ### Writing the Validation Logic

 Now we are ready to fill in our `store` method with the logic to validate the new blog post.
-To do this, we will use the `validate` method provided by the `Hypervel\Http\Request` object.
-If the validation rules pass, your code will keep executing normally; however, if validation fails, an `Hyperf\Validation\ValidationException` exception will be thrown and the proper error response will automatically be sent back to the user.
+To do this, we will use the `validate` method provided by the `Hyervel\Http\Request` object.
+If the validation rules pass, your code will keep executing normally; however, if validation fails, an `Hypervel\Validation\ValidationException` exception will be thrown and the proper error response will automatically be sent back to the user.

-You can catch the validation exception and handle it in your [error handler](/docs/errors).

 To get a better understanding of the `validate` method, let's jump back into the `store` method: